-Darby Keirns, MS1
+Darby Keirns, MS2

-School of Medicine
+Creighton University School of Medicine

-Darby Keirns is a first-year medical student at Creighton University School of Medicine.
+Darby Keirns is a second-year medical student at Creighton University School of Medicine.
 She completed her undergraduate education at the University of Colorado Boulder in Integrative Physiology.
 Darby first became interested in environmental sustainability during her time in college and worked to make policy and structural changes on her campus and encourage lifestyle modifications amongst students.
 Entering medical school, she wanted to bridge the disconnect between her passion for medicine and the environment, and contribute to efforts that help make the healthcare industry more sustainable and equitable.
 She is excited to work with medical students who are striving to be both excellent physicians and eager advocates for climate change and environmental justice.

-Andrew Schumacher, OMS1
+Andrew Schumacher, OMS2

-Andrew Schumacher is a first-year osteopathic medical student at Philadelphia College of Osteopathic Medicine.
+Andrew Schumacher is a second-year osteopathic medical student at Philadelphia College of Osteopathic Medicine.
 He completed his undergraduate education at Calvin University.
 His passion for sustainability blossomed through a program called Kill-A-Watt, an educational initiative of Calvin University to promote and practice sustainable, low-impact lifestyle habits.
 He’s interested in localism, community gardens, public transportation, and climate-smart healthcare.
 Andrew helped launch his institution’s MS4SF affiliated club, Healthcare Students for a Sustainable Future, and is committed to advocating for a greener, cleaner, and cooler world for his future patients.